istarter/React-TypeScript-JS-notes/README.md

 Both GET and POST method is used to transfer data from client to server in HTTP protocol but Main difference between POST and GET method is that GET carries request parameter appended in URL string while POST carries request parameter in message body which makes it more secure way of transferring data from client to server.
 24. **What is callback function**
 This function is anynomus no name.
-Callbacks are generally used when the function needs to perform events before the callback is executed, or when the function does not (or cannot) have meaningful return values to act on, as is the case for Asynchronous JavaScript (based on timers) or XMLHttpRequest requests
+Callbacks are generally used when the function needs to perform events before the callback is executed, or when the function does not (or cannot) have meaningful return values to act on, as is the case for Asynchronous JavaScript (based on timers) or XMLHttpRequest requests.
+24. ***What is Portal***: Portals provide a first-class way to render children into a DOM node that exists outside the DOM hierarchy of the parent component.
+ReactDOM. createPortal(child, container) The first argument ( child ) is any renderable React child, such as an element, string, or fragment.

 # TypeScript
  #### JavaScript Types....